 Digging a little deeper seems to show that the puppet_proxy_id value in the database inst being updated with the new Puppet proxy value, the workaround for this at the moment is either:

 For each host click the edit button, ensure your Puppetmaster value is set as required and click submit, the puppet_proxy_id value will be updated in the database.
 In my case, the puppetmaster value was already correct, but the process of jumping in and out of the edit host screen was enough to trigger a database update for the node.

 Write some MySQL to update the values of each hosts puppet_proxy_id values to reference the required proxy, this should be simple enough if you have one puppet proxy, however it could get a little complex if you have many hosts and multiple proxies.

 Not a huge issue, but something that needs to be looked into when upgrading.

-#2 Updated by Keiran Sweet almost 6 years ago
+#2 Updated by Keiran Sweet about 6 years ago

 Just to make things a little more interesting, I noticed that puppet kick functionality is gone as of Puppet 3.x: https://projects.puppetlabs.com/issues/15735

 Obviously it will take a while for Foreman to support this version, however it does add a couple of other things to think about.